Harvard LL.M. Personal Statement Part A: What You Need to Know

 Example: A friend of mine from the EUI started her research by investigating how the Soviet Union was able to industrialize in the absence of intellectual property rights, while Russia struggles to re-industrialize despite adopting strong intellectual property rights, which presumably better promote innovation.

-How I chose my topic for the Oxford and Harvard applications
+How I chose topic for my Harvard LL.M. application

-I applied to both Oxford (2015) and Harvard (2016) using the same writing sample for both applications, only improved and scaled down for Harvard.
-It was about the optimal design of a tribunal for adjudicating international crimes.
+When I applied to Harvard, I wrote about the optimal design of a tribunal for adjudicating international crimes.

 I don’t remember exactly how I got interested in it.
 I think several factors contributed.
 First, I had a general interest in public international law (I participated in the Jessup moot court as a student and later coached a team for Concours Charles-Rousseau), and I understood the field.
 Second, I like researching questions of institutional design and investigating the interplay between substance and procedure in law.

-One of the prominent issue at the time was the downing of Malaysia Airlines Flight 17, and I had background knowledge about the countries involved, which is was helpful and made my topic choice more credible.
+One of the prominent issues at the time was the downing of Malaysia Airlines Flight 17, and I had the background knowledge about the countries involved, which is was helpful and made my choice of topic more credible.
 This geopolitical environment set the empirical limits for the essay.

 From a theoretical perspective, there was ongoing discussion about the possibility of establishing a tribunal to investigate the incident.
 I was interested in this as part of a larger problem in international law: the absence of a comprehensive mechanism for holding states and state-affiliated groups accountable for their crimes.
 Most international crimes are investigated by ad hoc tribunals, and establishing new tribunals through the UN mechanism requires a proposal to pass through the UN Security Council (UNSC), where it can be vetoed by the U.S., China, or Russia.
 This means that many crimes ultimately remain unaccountable.
 My interest in the theoretical part of this issue led me to propose a solution that bypasses the UNSC, ensuring that there is no selectiveness in what gets investigated and what doesn't.